 Prerequisite(s): BMKT 2409 Marketing Management.
-Note: This course and BMKT 2409 Marketing Management may be taken concurrently.
-The 3-credit BMKT 2411 Marketing Management course satisfies the prerequisite requirement for this course.
+Note: This course and BMKT 2409 Marketing Management may be

 Social media is changing how business is done around the world in almost every industry.
 How does social media effect your business?
 This course provides students with a detailed and up-to-date understanding of social media from a business strategy perspective.
 Through a series of lectures, case studies, and workshops, students learn how to identify opportunities for using social media in a variety of business areas, including marketing, operations, advertising, services, and human resources.
 The course takes a broad perspective and considers how social media it can be used successfully for business-to-consumer, business-to-business, and intra-company purposes.
 A central theme in this course is for students to apply what they learn to their own businesses and industries in order to identify opportunities for strategic, value creating uses of social media in their companies.
-After taking this course students will see how social media impacts business in many different ways and goes beyond simply using facebook, twitter, or other popular social platforms for basic marketing purposes.
+After taking this course students will see how social media impacts business in many different ways and goes beyond simply using Facebook, Twitter, or other popular social platforms for basic marketing purposes.

-- Immersion format course to be offered on the following dates: - March 27, 1-5pm - March 28, 9am-5pm - March 29, 9am-5pm - Students who register for this course should plan to attend all cited class meetings.
+- Immersion format course to be offered on the following dates: - April 1, 1-5pm - April 2, 9am-5pm - April 3, 9am-5pm - Students who register for this course should plan to attend all cited class meetings.
 Those individuals who request to have this course dropped after the official add/drop period, but before the first class meeting, may incur a university fee enforced by the Registrar in order to have the course dropped from their schedules. - This scenario applies to immersion courses only; all other Katz courses will follow the traditional add/drop deadline.

-BMKT 2569 BRAND MANAGEMENT
+BMKT 2569: BRAND MANAGEMENT

 Prerequisite(s): BMKT 2409 Marketing Management.
 Note: This course and BMKT 2409 Marketing Management may be taken concurrently.
-The 3-credit BMKT 2411 Marketing Management course satisfies the prerequisite requirement for this course.